 The only change I have made to the family recipe is the addition of basil, one of my favorite herbs and that complements this dish very well.

-A whole meal in itself and a very delicious recipe, very popular with the little ones.
-I remember this dish from many a childhood Sunday meal.
+A whole meal in itself and a very delicious dish, I remember Pastelón de spaghetti (Spaghetti Casserole) from many a childhood Sunday meal.

 - 1/2 lb of spaghetti or pasta of your choice

 - 12 very ripe tomatoes, peeled and diced

 - 1 green pepper diced into very small cubes